The Structural Democratic Reforms Project

 Sociology, Stanford University

-Robb Willer is a Professor of Sociology, Psychology, and Business at Stanford University where he is Director of the Polarization Social Change Lab and Co-Director of the Center on Philanthropy and Civil Society.
+Robb Willer is a Professor of Sociology, Psychology, and Business at Stanford University where he is Director of the Politics and Social Change Lab and Co-Director of the Center on Philanthropy and Civil Society.

 Professor Willer’s teaching and research focus on the bases of social order.
 One line of his research investigates the factors driving the emergence of collective action, norms, solidarity, generosity, and status hierarchies.
 In other research, he explores the social psychology of political attitudes, including the effects of fear, prejudice, and masculinity in contemporary U.S. politics.
 Most recently, his work has focused on morality, studying how people reason about what is right and wrong and the social consequences of their judgments.